sparklingrobots/nano2017/second_draft/meta/Questions.md

 The puzzle will need to be surrounding the issue of the ethnobotany.
 Things that have crossed my mind: The forest scenes in Stranger Things (e.g. another universe touching ours), the Northern Reach trilogy (e.g. a menacing and inhuman threat)

-## WHO'S THE VILLAIN
+## THE VILLAIN

+The villain is the impending social collapse caused by the spread of this virus or whatever it is.

-The villain is (no joke) (but lulz) a ghost or virus or meme or something like that, embedded inside of the very old tree.
+The villain is originally embedded inside of the very old tree.
 It is unleashed on our poor unsuspecting magic redhead (not Lo) who realizes the grave danger but cannot stop it herself.

 The idea gets out and starts infecting people.
-FUD spread.
+FUD spreads.
 Hatred and division grow.
 Our loyal true-hearted narrator is the only one who can counteract, though she is bookish and shy and not likely to give great speeches to the world.

 So the villain is perhaps a mindless terror, rather than a malicious person.
 But we have to give somebody a really good villain speech.
 A really good villain speech from somebody so close to Lo, who knows her weaknesses and knows what will make her want to turn to the dark side.